 It is also important that we know as soon as possible when things have not gone so well.
 This is so we can investigate what has happened and take action to put things right if needed.
 Please get in touch using any of the methods above so we can contact you as soon as possible.

 The Council also has a formal two stage complaints procedure.
-Here you can find more information to help you understand whether you have grounds for a stage 2 review of your case.
-As well as potential outcomes of complaints.
+View more information to help you understand whether you have grounds for a stage 2 review of your case, as well as potential outcomes of complaints.

 View more information on our corporate complaints procedure

 View more about the formal housing complaints that we have received.

 If you remain unhappy having been through our two stage formal complaints process you can: